All systems nominal

 4. Configuration

-The main configuration file is /etc/verity/config.toml.
-It is generated by the installer and may be edited manually.
+The main configuration file for the core banking engine is generated by the installer and may be edited manually.

 [platform]